 Sometimes drivers in car and truck accident cases are inexperienced or don’t even have a valid driver’s license.
 Amusement-park operators, restaurant staff, and store clerks can also be poorly trained.

-Sometimes slip and fall accidents or car crashes can be compounded by inclement weather, including snow, rain, sleet, snow, wind, or fog.
+Sometimes slip and fall accidents or car crashes can be compounded by inclement weather, including snow, rain, sleet, wind, or fog.

 6. Roadway Conditions